Shin guard: History

 The shin guard was inspired by the concept of a greave.
 A greave is a piece of armour used to protect the shin.
 It is a Middle English term, derived from an Old French word, greve (pronounced gri’v), meaning shin or shin armour.
 The etymology of this word not only describes the use and purpose of shin guards, but also contributes to dating the technology.

 This technology dates back to ancient times as early as Greek and Roman Republics.
 Back then, shin guards were viewed as purely protective measures for warriors in battle and were made of bronze or other hard, sturdy materials.
 The earliest known physical proof of the technology appeared when archaeologist Sir William Temple discovered a pair of bronze greaves with a Gorgon's head design in the relief on each knee capsule.
-After careful, proper examination it was estimated that the greaves were made in Apulia, a region in Southern Italy, around 550/500 B.C.
+It was estimated that the greaves were made in Apulia, a region in Southern Italy, around 550/500 B.C.
 This area fell under the Roman Empire boundaries and is known as today as the Salento Peninsula; it is more commonly known as the heel of Italy.
 This discovery is not considered the oldest known application of shin guards, but all other references lie in written or pictorial medians.
 The oldest known reference to shin guards was a written verse in the Bible.
 1 Samuel 17:6 describes Goliath, a Philistine champion from Gath, who wore a bronze helmet, coat of mail, and bronze leggings.
 The Book of Samuel is commonly accepted to be written by Prophets Samuel, Nathan, and Gad between 960 and 700 B.C.
 Later, more concrete, examples of the shin guard concept resurfaced in the Middle Ages.
 All studies and evidence show greaves were improved to cover the entire lower leg, front and back, from the feet to the knees, and were mostly made of cloth, leather, or iron.

 As time progressed into the 19th century a major shift in the application of shin guards occurred.
 The overall purpose of protecting the shin was maintained, but instead of being used for fighting, it became applied to sports.
 This paradigm shift dominates today's market use of shin guards as they are used mostly in sports.
 Other applications do exist though for protecting the lower leg in other physical activities such as hiking, mixed martial arts, and kickboxing, but all these activities can also be considered for sport instead of being necessary in battle.